- How do I know if I have a violation on my report?

 - Violations: Violations are items that have gone directly against the policy that has been set by the policy admins or owner.
 These are displayed in red.

-- Notes: The goal of a note is to draw attention to specific expenses, but there may be no specific call to action.
+- Notes: These surface when something doesn't quite pass Concierge's audit process.
+The goal is to draw attention to specific expenses, but there may be no specific call to action.
 Think of these as a heads up to be sure the expense is filed correctly.
 These are also displayed in yellow since they could potentially need attention.

 Violation Signals are red exclamation marks or red highlighting.
 These are errors that need to be addressed before a report is submitted.